jriguera/bosh-ironic-cpi-release/README.md

   physical worl, most of the times is desirable (unless there are a lot of servers and by taking aggregations one can assume losing some of them).
-In order to provide bonding, stemcells must be created with the proper settings and BOSH Agent functionality should be changed.
+In order to provide bonding, stemcells must be created with the proper settings and Bosh Agent functionality should be changed.
 A similar issue appears if one needs to define VLANs (besides the option of having OpenStack Neutron controlling the physical switch ports) for some NIC(s).